Main Types of ADR

-In 2011, the Minister for Justice gave effect to the 2008 EC Mediation Directive to form the EC (Mediation) Regulations 2011 which outlines the way mediation can be used in cross border disputes for commercial and civil cases.
+In 2011, the Minister for Justice gave effect to the 2008 EC Mediation Directive to form the EC (Mediation) Regulations 2011 (which you can access by clicking here) which outlines the way mediation can be used in cross border disputes for commercial and civil cases.
 The government has also committed to publishing a Mediation Bill, based on recommendation made in a Law Reform Commission report, which will introduce legal structure to the use of mediation in Ireland.
-For more information, please see the Draft General Scheme of Mediation Bill 2012.
+For more information, please see the Draft General Scheme of Mediation Bill 2012 by clicking here.

 International Centre for ADR